Backup & Restore #

 βœ… 0b10bc93-5ae7-40ef-ba40-e5110ad2d467.psqlcustom completed (150.8 kB) with ID 0b10bc93-5ae7-40ef-ba40-e5110ad2d467

-The CLI will download the backup to the current directory.
+The CLI will download the manual backup to the current directory.
 To overwrite existing files, add the -f, --force flag.

 Instead of downloading the file with the setops CLI, you can use --print-url to get a command for downloading the file with an external tool.
 Add --output plain to only get the URL.

-Delete a backup #
+Delete a manual backup #

 Use backup:destroy ID to delete a backup for a given Service, e.g. database: